 Why Your Hair is Shiny but Not Oily?
 (How to Strike a Good Hair Oil Balance)

-Everyone desires shiny hair that strikes a good oil balance.
 Have you ever wondered why you have shiny hair but it’s not oily?
 It primarily depends on how your scalp produces sebum (a natural oil our scalps produce to keep the hair healthy).
 Having shiny and non-oily hair is good since it means that it is healthy.
-On the other hand, greasy (oily) hair is often dry.

 What Makes Hair Oily?